josemotta/IoT.Starter.Pi.Lirc/lirc-console/README.md

 	   ----------------

-The container will communicate exactly through the socket layer, since we can establish a docker link using the `volume` concept.
+The `lirconsole` program that is running in the container will communicate exactly through the `lircd` socket.
+This is the best way to establish a link using the  docker `volume` concept.
 Please see below the `Lirc-compose.yml` and `Lirc.dockerfile` files that do all job.

 #### Lirc-compose.yml